My Story: Battling Self Doubt to Blogging Success.

 Because that’s my blueprint – I’m a teacher at heart.

-My biggest thrills in life don’t come when money hits my bank account, but when I am lucky enough to meet someone new and teach them something that may change their life (even in a small way).
+My biggest thrills in life don’t come from making money online but when I’m lucky enough to meet someone new and teach them something that may change their life.

-Starting a blog and generate side income can bring you more freedom and change your life in many ways.
+Starting a blog and generating side income can bring you more freedom and change your life in many ways.

-It could be launching a side business to support your family; making thousands of dollars every month for your content.
+It could be launching a side business to support your family or making thousands of dollars every month for your content.
 It could be as simple as making some passive income with affiliate marketing or telling your unique story to the world and getting paid for it.

 If you made it this far, I appreciate the time you took to read this and deeply value every relationship I make from this blog.

-I want to hear your stories – both the good and the bad.
-I want my blog to provide a safe place where new bloggers can collaborate and help each other out.
-Since we’re all new bloggers, we need to band together, pick each other up, work smarter, and rally together to win.
+I want to provide a safe community where new bloggers can collaborate, provide encouragement, and work smarter.
+Since we’re all new bloggers, we need to band together, pick each other up, and rally together to win.

-I hope that the story of your life is filled with peace, freedom, and happiness.
+I hope that the story of your life brings you peace, freedom, and happiness.